DataBiosphere/data-explorer-indexers/kubernetes-elasticsearch-cluster/README.md

-The configs here were taken from the [kubernetes-elasticsearch-cluster](https://github.com/pires/kubernetes-elasticsearch-cluster) repository with some modifications for our use case such as internal load balancing.
+The configs here were taken from the kubernetes-elasticsearch-cluster repository with some modifications:
+- Using [StatefulSet](https://github.com/pires/kubernetes-elasticsearch-cluster/tree/master/stateful) for persistent storage
+- Internal load balancing